workleap/wl-honeycomb-web/docs/getting-started.md

 ## Register instrumentation

-Then, update the application bootstrapping code to register Honeycomb instrumentation:
+Then, update the application bootstrapping code to register Honeycomb instrumentation using the [registerHoneycombInstrumentation](./reference/registerHoneycombInstrumentation.md) function:

 ```tsx !#6-8 index.tsx
 import { registerHoneycombInstrumentation } from "@workleap/honeycomb";